 Desk Diver: A dive style watch that may carry with it significant water resistance and classic good dive-style looks, but rarely if ever is submerged in water.
 Due to their versatility and overall toughness, they get worn to work (hence, “desk”) as well as during the owner’s leisure time.
 Here are ten of the best affordable options out there, right now.

 Still almost certainly the best bang-for-the-buck watch on the market today.
-For about $40 you get 200m of water resistance, a stainless steel case, and a rotating bezel which feels much more expensive than many other watches in the under $100 category.
-Plus, at a glance its classic good looks make it look like it cost a heck of a lot more than a quick trip to the ATM.
+For about $50 you get 200m of water resistance, a stainless steel case, and a rotating bezel which feels much more expensive than many other watches in the under $100 category.
+Plus, at a glance its classic good looks make it look like it cost a heck of a lot more than you shelled out for it.
 Even the stock rubber strap that it comes on is decent (soft-ish, not rigid plastic).
 Throw an aftermarket strap on it and you’ll get more style points.

 Many a man has fallen victim to watch collecting thanks to this gateway drug.
 Good feel and solid, 200m water resistance.
 Nice stainless steel band and case.
 Automatic movement.
 Exhibition case back.
 40mm case dial.
 Also looks great on a rubber/silicone or leather strap.
 4/5 stars on Amazon after more than 2400 reviews.

 Corgeut Diver – $97 (ali express) | $116.65 (ebay) | $155 (amazon)